tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 Verma froze.
 The smile died on his face.

 I opened my mouth, ready to let the freezing black smoke spill from my lungs.
-The ethical weight of his crimes gave me the right to hollow him out, just like I did to Sharma Uncle, before I tracked down Rahul.
+The weight of his crimes gave me the right to hollow him out, just like I did to Sharma Uncle, before I tracked down Rahul.

 But before the smoke could leave my lips, Verma gasped.
 He clutched his throat, his eyes bulging in absolute terror.
 He didn't look at me; he looked past me, at the brick wall behind him.